digitaltwinconsortium/AAS-Repository/README.md

 # Optionally Building the Project

-If you want to build the project from sources, you first need to sync the OPC UA Stack submodule.
-From the Visual Studio command prompt of this project:
+If you want to build the project from sources, you first need to sync the OPC UA Stack submodule. **Make sure you have Git for Windows installed!** From the Visual Studio command prompt of this project:

 ```
 git submodule init